 The policy for any financial liabilities the Council holds which are classed as leases or PFI are detailed within the policy for that classification.

 Financial Assets

 Financial assets are classified based on a classification and measurement approach that reflects the business model for holding the financial assets and their cash flow characteristics.
-There are 3 main classes of financial assets measured at:
+The Council holds financial assets measured at: